SrihasY/adaptive-fed-prune/README.md

 Flower-based implementation of federated learning using ResNet18 on CIFAR-10.
+Implements dynamic pruning strategy, which allows clients to select a degree of pruning based on resource limitations (RAM, network bandwidth etc.).

+Done as part of a group project for the CS8803 Systems for Machine Learning, Fall 2022.

+### Team members
+Srihas Yarlagadda - syarlagadda37@gatech.edu
+Vidushi Vashisth - vvashishth3@gatech.edu
+Aniruddha Mysore - animysore@gatech.edu
+Aaditya Singh - asingh@gatech.edu

+> Georgia Institute of Technology

-Steps to run -
+## Steps to run

 1. Create a virtual environment using venv in the repo directory python -m venv sysmlvenv/